tucats/ego/LANGUAGE.md

       var e2 Employee{ Name: "Bob", Age: 55}

 The type of `e2` is `Employee` and it contains initialized values for the permitted fields for the type.
 If the initializer does not specify a value for all fields, the fields not explicitly named are set to zero values for their types.

+## Constants <a name="const"></a>
+The `const` statement can define constant values in the current scope.
+These values are always readonly values and you cannot use a constant name as a variable name.
+You can specify a single constant or a group of them; to specify more than one in a single statement enclose the list in parenthesis:

+    const answer = 42

+    const (
+        first = "a"
+        last = "z"
+    )

+This defines three constant values.
+Note that the value is set using an `=` character since a symbols is not actually being created.

 ## Operators<a name="operators"></a>
 Operators is the term for language elements that allow you to perform mathmatical or other other operations using constant values as well as variable values, to produce a new computed value.
 Some operators can operate on a wide range of different value types, and some operators have more limited functionality.